The East Lancashire Regiment

 3rd (Reserve) Battalion

 August 1914 : in Preston.
-Moved on mobilisation to Plymouth and on to Saltburn and Marske on 1 June 1917 for duty with Tees Garrison.
+Moved on mobilisation to the Laira Battery at Plymouth.
+Moved on to Saltburn and Marske on 1 June 1917 for duty with Tees Garrison.

 Battalions of the Territorial Force